Disclaimer: This post is not sponsored in any way. All opinions are my own.

 - Made of 100% recycled fibre (with a minimum of 40% post-consumer recycled)

-I got a lot of questions about this toilet paper when I posted it to my Instagram stories recently.
+I got a lot of questions about this toilet paper when I posted it to my Instagram stories last year.
 We usually buy two boxes (96 rolls) at a time, which lasts us around 6 months.
 Somebody messaged me saying this works out to 1 roll every two days, and isn’t this a lot?!
 I don’t know…maybe?
 There are 4 of us living here, I menstruate, and both adults work from home.
 Do my kids probably use to much toilet paper to wipe their butts?
 Yes.
 Do they wipe their own damn butts now?
 Also yes.